I've

 From Erin Cashman:

-Aragon from LOTR is my favorite - but how about Gansey from The Raven Boys?
+Aragon from LOTR is my favorite - but how

 And I like the idea of a girl rogue post - I love Ismae from Grave Mercy!